fpereiro/hitit/readme.md

 ## License

-cocholate is written by Federico Pereiro (fpereiro@gmail.com) and released into the public domain.
+hitit is written by Federico Pereiro (fpereiro@gmail.com) and released into the public domain.